West Grimstead

-West Grimstead is a village in Grimstead civil parish, on the River Dun in Wiltshire, England, about 4.5 mi southeast of Salisbury.
+West Grimstead is a village in the civil parish of Grimstead, on the River Dun in Wiltshire, England, about 4.5 mi southeast of Salisbury.

 History

 Until the early 20th century, much of West Grimstead was owned by landed gentry and was part of larger estates.
 There are early references to the De Grimstede family, the village passing from them through the male line first to the Perots, then to the Berkeleys; next through the female line to the Breretons; again by the male line to Sir William Compton of Compton Wynyates.
 West Grimstead was then sold by Richard Compton to Sir Stephen Fox, later Earl of Ilchester.
-West Grimstead remained part of the Ilchester estate through the 18th century until it was sold to the 2nd Earl of Radnor in 1801 at the time of the parish's Inclosure Act.
-In 1916 the whole village was sold by the Longford Estate, mainly to sitting tenants.
+West Grimstead remained part of the Ilchester estate through the 18th century until it was sold to the 2nd Earl of Radnor in 1801 at the time of the parish's inclosure act.
+In 1916, the whole village was sold by the Longford Estate, mainly to sitting tenants.
+In 1931, the civil parish had a population of 218.

 The Salisbury and Southampton Canal was built close to the north of the village.
-In 1803 the section eastward from West Grimstead was opened, linking to the Andover Canal near Kimbridge; the canal was never completed as far as Salisbury and closed in 1806.
+In 1803, the section eastward from West Grimstead was opened, linking to the Andover Canal near Kimbridge; the canal was never completed as far as Salisbury and closed in 1806.

-In 1847 the London and South Western Railway opened its line between Bishopstoke in Hampshire and Milford station at Salisbury, following the route of the canal but in a straighter line.
+In 1847, the London and South Western Railway opened its line between Bishopstoke in Hampshire and Milford station at Salisbury, following the route of the canal but in a straighter line.
 The railway remains open as part of the Wessex Main Line from Salisbury to Southampton.